Grounds for Involuntary Termination of Parental Rights - Guam

 • The presumptive parent is not a natural parent of the child.

-• The parent is unable to discharge parental responsibilities because of mental illness or mental deficiency, and there are reasonable grounds to believe that such condition will continue for a prolonged indeterminate period.
+• The parent is unable to discharge parental responsibilities because of mental illness or mental deficiency, and there are reasonable grounds to believe that such condition will continue for a prolonged, indeterminate period.

-• The parent is found by clear and convincing evidence to have committed an act of criminal sexual conduct, or other equivalent offense under the laws of another State, territory, or possession, against the petitioner, that resulted in the conception of the child.
+• The parent is found by clear and convincing evidence to have committed an act of criminal sexual conduct, or other equivalent offense under the laws of another State, territory, or possession, against the petitioner, which resulted in the conception of the child.

 This issue is not addressed in the statutes reviewed.